 INTRODUCTION

 In summary, this doctrine reveals to man intimate details concerning, not only the plurality of God’s person, but also the level of unity that exists within this plurality.
-It’s a doctrine that we of ARC prefer to call the doctrine of the “TRI-UNITY;” three persons,
+It’s a doctrine that we of ARC prefer to call the doctrine of the “TRI-UNITY;” three persons, (not gods), in absolute unity.

 Repeatedly throughout the history of the Christian Church, many organizations have sprung up seeking to redefine, in a number of hypotheses, the plurality, as well as the unity of the God of the Christian scriptures.
 The most prominent and enduring of these heresies is found in the following: